The Velvet Rope: Release and promotion

 One of the new ways to promote the album was the use of the Internet.
 In a collaboration with MTV, an online chat with the singer was set up.
 The event happened through MTV Live on October 6, 1997, the day before the album's release.
-A day later, she signed copies at an album signing held at the Virgin Megastore in New York City, Jackson also promoted the album in Oceania and Asia, performing on Hey Hey It's Saturday in Australia e Hey!
+A day later, she signed copies at an album signing held at the Virgin Megastore in New York City.
+Jackson also promoted the album in Oceania and Asia, performing on Hey Hey It's Saturday in Australia and Hey!
 Hey!
 Hey!
 Music Champ in Japan.
 Upon returning to her promotional tour in Europe, she performed "Got 'til It's Gone" on French TV programs Les Années Tubes, Hit Machine along with "Together Again", and Spanish television on TV show Música Sí. while also singing on Spanish TV on the shows Música Sí and Turrón y... cuenta nueva.
 In January, Jackson opened the American Music Awards, performing the DJ Premier remix of "Together Again".
 She performed the following single "I Get Lonely" at the Soul Train Awards, with an acoustic rendition performed on the Rosie O'Donnell Show.
 Jackson performed a controversial rendition of "What About" at the VH1 Fashion Awards, displaying vignettes of domestic violence.
 Jackson also gave numerous interviews to several publications, including People, Vibe, Vogue, Ebony and Rolling Stone.

 On October 7, 2022, exactly 25 years after the release of the album, a deluxe version was released digitally, adding the songs "Accept Me" (B-side of "You" and "Every Time" singles) and "God's Stepchild" (Japanese bonus track), as well as finally having the song "Can't Be Stopped" as its own stand-alone track instead of being hidden.
 It also comes with a second "component" including 13 remixes.